changhsinlee/changhsinlee.github.io/_posts/2020-01-19-mise-en-place.md

 Make my nervous system work for myself—I like it.

 PS.
-If you want to improve your home cooking, try this:[The Food Lab by Kenji Alt-Lopez (affiliate link)](https://amzn.to/2RA4MFl).
+If you want to improve your home cooking, try this book: [The Food Lab by Kenji Alt-Lopez (affiliate link)](https://amzn.to/2RA4MFl).
 The hardcover is a thing of beauty and belongs to every home chef's bookshelf.